 CLASS ATTENDANCE: We will take roll at the beginning of each class.
 Class attendance is highly recommended.
-We will have 25 days of instruction and five devoted to assessment during the semester.

-EXCUSED ABSENCES BASED ON RELIGIOUS BELIEFS or UNT SPONSORED
+EXCUSED ABSENCES BASED ON RELIGIOUS BELIEFS OF UNT SPONSORED ACTIVITIES:

-ACTIVITIES: A student who misses an examination or other assignment due to the observance of a religious holy day or required attendance at a UNT School sponsored event (i.e. student athletes, etc.) will be given the opportunity to complete the work missed.
+A student who misses an examination or other assignment due to the observance of a religious holy day or required attendance at a UNT School sponsored event (i.e. student athletes, etc.) will be given the opportunity to complete the work missed.
 To be eligible for this opportunity, the student must notify me in writing of exams scheduled on dates they will be absent.
 Notification must be made within the first fifteen (15) calendar days of the semester by written correspondence, delivered to me, and acknowledged as received by me.